WickedDevice/CO2Monitor/README.md

 Wiring
 ------

 At the moment, the LCD display is connected to pins A1 to A6, the the K_30 sensor is connected to D2 and D3, and the button is connected to D5.

-I'm using a WildFire V2.
+If you're using a WildFire V3, you'll need to remove R16 (the resitor), or Serial1's receive pin won't work.
+This is because pin D2 doubles as an interrupt pin and is used by the RFM69.

-I'm not particularly attached to this layout, and it can be easily changed in `header.h`
+I'm not particularly attached to this layout, and it can be easily changed in `header.h`.
+Sadly, the pin the button is connected to has some other dependencies, so you'll need to change those too if you move it.

 Here is a more detailed view:
 (Pins are counter-clockwise starting from the barrel jack on the WildFire)